• Home

 • Group boards:

-These are boards that you become a contributor too.
+These are boards that you become a contributor to.
 Just like category boards, you pin your relevant blog posts/pins to the group’s board that is likely to represent your blog pin/post the best.
 Group boards are becoming less popular, but I believe that they will make a comeback, so don’t lose hope with them in your Pinterest strategy just yet!

 • Blog boards:

 This is a board that is uniquely your own, that houses all of your blog posts/pins.
 It’s a great way to create and save your first pin to Pinterest before you post to your different category boards and group boards, as it helps Pinterest know exactly what your profile is about and where the pin originally came from.
-You can even have your RSS feed linked to this specific blog board as I have with my main Pinterest board called: Everything Abode the best of here.
+You can even have your RSS feed linked to this specific blog board as I have with my main Pinterest board called: Everything Abode the best of here

 • Personal Boards: